Do you want a proven website conversion rate optimization elements list that works? Here’s how we do it so you can do it, too.

 Listing your business in online business directories such as Google My Business (also called Google Maps) is also a good start.
 Also, since around mid-2015, the online search giant showed “near me” searches increased dramatically.
 So, clearly, online conversion optimization also matters to offline businesses.
 You need to optimize the pages in such a way that the local business visitor wants to call you, send an inquiry or just come to talk to you.

-Determining what a good conversion rate is and what’s not may require you compare what other businesses in your industry get.
+Determining what a good conversion rate in CVR Marketing is and what’s not may require you compare what other businesses in your industry get.
 The benchmark numbers are sometimes hard to get.
 Here is what I often see (although we’ll discuss this in a few moments below because the average conversion rate by industry is probably not the smarter way to benchmark your website conversions): Most accounts fair between 1% and 5%, averaging out at 2.2-2.7%.

 I decided to look beyond my yard and found four more compelling average conversion rate statistics.
 All of them emphasize what I often see: